Computer Science

 3 Credits (3)

 This course covers advanced Python programming, including classes, objects, and inheritance, embedded programming in domain applications, database interaction, and advanced data and text processing.
 The focus will be on preparing students to use Python in their own areas.
 For graduate students only.
-Has more advanced work than C S 154, and does not count towards CS major requirements.
-Not for CS undergraduate students.
-May be repeated up to 3 credits.
-Restricted to: exclude C S majors.
+Has more advanced work than CSCI 1225, and does not count towards Computer Science major requirements.
+Computer Science students are excluded from taking this course.

 3 Credits (3)